 You can buy tickets to enter the castle and the castle museum making it a great for things to do in Cardiff when it rains, however, if you are short on time or want to save money, you can enter the castle grounds for free and still see a lot of the 2000 years of history Cardiff Castle has to offer!

-Make sure you add Castle Quarter Arcades, High Street Arcade, Royal Arcade and Morgan Arcade to your list of places to see in Cardiff as you walk through the city.
+Make sure you add these shopping arcades in Cardiff to your list of places to see in Cardiff as you walk through the city.

 3. Cardiff Market